-Painting the future: local non-profit brings light to the North Wichita - NewsBreak
+Painting the future: Local non-profit brings light to the north Wichita - NewsBreak

-Executive Director of Empower Evergreen, Ariel Rodríguez said he hopes the new initiative will bring attraction to an area that is often overlooked.
+Ariel Rodríguez, executive director of Empower Evergreen, said he hopes the new initiative will bring attraction to an area that is often overlooked.

-Saturday community members gathered to paint a colorful mural that represents not only the area of Nomar but The City of Wichita as a whole.
+Saturday, community members gathered to paint a colorful mural that represents the area of Nomar and the City of Wichita as a whole.

-For more information on events like this, you can visit Empower Evergreen or Nomar Plaza’s Facebook Page.
+You can visit Empower Evergreen or Nomar Plaza’s Facebook page for more information on events like this.

 For the latest news, weather, sports, and streaming video, head to KSN-TV.